Edd-Rowe/iris-service/README.md

 - The logistic regression model that generates the predictions is trained at runtime (when the IrisModel class is instantiated by service.py).
 Usually, I would train my model and tune hyperparameters in a seperate module and save the weights to be loaded later.

 - I perormed some quick and dirty hyperparemeter tuning to find workable values for the learning rate and the number of iterations by manually running my script.
 I only split my training data into train/test sets, not train/dev/test.

+- My `packages` folder has no packages, and in fact only has one module (and itself has no `__init__.py`)

+- The unit tests for the code do not cover close to all of the code, they just cover a few illustrative examples.

+- The tests for the service do not use Flask's built in testing mode - instead you must run the service somewhere else (in another terminal window or k8s) and then hit the endpoint using `requests`

+- There are no unit tests triggered by commits that excecute in circleci.
+Usually, I would write unit tests that trigger on commit to ANY branch (not just master), that excecute in circleci, in the same workflow as the docker build.

+- In general, there is less error handling and fewer assertions in the code than I would normally write in production software.